StanislavBratchikov/pipeline_documentation_public/docs/tmt.rst

     Path to the expression data file.
 The file must include a "ProteinID" column containing protein identifiers and additional columns for each sample, where rows represent protein expression levels.

 ``--protein_metadata_path PROTEIN_METADATA_PATH``
     Path to the protein metadata file.
-The file must include ProteinID column same as in expression data file.
-"GeneSymbol" should contain corresponding gene names for each protein.
-"Peptides" column with number of unique peptides used for detection should be present in the file, if peptide normalization is requested.
-If user wants to identify canonical isoforms using UniParc,"Sequence" column must be present.
+The file must include ProteinID column same as in expression data file. ``GeneSymbol`` should contain corresponding gene names for each protein. ``Peptides`` column with number of unique peptides used for detection should be present in the file, if peptide normalization is requested.
+If user wants to identify canonical isoforms using UniParc,``Sequence`` column must be present.
 Rows must contain information on peptides used for detection of a given protein in following format.
 Ex. ("{{'Peptide_A','Peptide_B'}}")

 ``--sample_metadata_path SAMPLE_METADATA_PATH``
     Path to the sample metadata file.
-The file must include "TMT ID" column specifying sample names.
+The file must include ``TMT ID`` column specifying sample names.

 ``--preprocessing_output_dir PREPROCESSING_OUTPUT_DIR``
     Directory where preprocessing results will be saved